-Welcome to a new chapter in guide Blooness, the place to learn all the benefits of coconutThis underrated fruit can be eaten on its own or as an oil.
+Welcome to a new chapter in Blooness guidewhere we will learn all the benefits of coconutThis underrated fruit can be eaten on its own or as an oil.
 We're going to find out just how this food contains nutritional treasuresand thus become aware of the fact that it is - wrongly - very rarely consumed, especially in the West.

 A quick survey shows that very few people eat coconutwhether in oil or raw fruit form.
 Most people with a standard diet, who aren't necessarily interested in the superpowers that nutrition can unlock if studied in theory and tested in various forms in practice, are likely to be taken aback if you report that you regularly consume coconut, because there's no particular reason to consume this exotic food, given its exotic nature and the fact that we're not used to eating it, except exceptionally in sweet preparations, to our great delight.